SoumyaK23/Front-end-challenge/README.md

 ## Step 2: Understanding the code and expected output

 I went over existing submissions as well as understanding the many resources available online.
-The mock up gives a very clear idea of expected output and I mostly read around mplementation os search function
+The mock up gives a very clear idea of expected output and I mostly read around mplementation of search function

+This step took about an hour.

 ## Step 3: Task planning: